Isaiah 60:1-5 A Light Shining in Darkness

 * Pride and True Worship

-We mistakingly think that the solution is from us.
-Our wisdom, strength, vision, our… We are but the vessel, the point of reflection.
-As priests, we direct God’s light into the world.
-The source of healing, truth, and love comes from the Lord and is to be reflected in our lives.
-Because of this, we can give up trying to impress others with our ability to get ahead and put all our efforts into allowing Christ to dwell in our lives.
+We often believe that the solution comes from our own abilities—our wisdom, strength, and vision.
+In reality, we are merely vessels and mirrors.
+As priests, we channel God’s light into the world.
+The true source of healing, truth, and love is the Lord, and this should be reflected in how we live.
+Because of this understanding, we can let go of the need to impress others with our achievements and instead focus all our efforts on allowing Christ to live within us.

 * Striving for Light